samardzicnenad/AndroidHackerati/README.md

 I've considered implementing a 'hustle mode' which doesn't allow you to win, but this is left as an improvement for one of the future versions.
 You're safe ;) !

+UPDATE: version 2 uses SharedPreferences instead of Extras to communicate between the activities.

 <b>03) Solar ListView</b> - Using a custom adapter to build a ListView of the Solar system celestial bodies

 The application groups the Solar system planets together with their moons, randomizes the position of the group in the list and randomizes the background color of the group.